Medically reviewed by Drugs.com. Last updated on Aug 10, 2020.

 Remove autoinjector or prefilled syringe from the refrigerator prior to use and allow to stand for 30 minutes to reach room temperature.
 Do not remove the needle cap.
 Inspect visually for particulate matter and discoloration.
 The liquid should be essentially free of visible particles and colorless to slightly yellow.
 Do not shake.

-Subcutaneous: Allow to reach room temperature prior to injection (30 minutes).
+SubQ: Allow to reach room temperature prior to injection (30 minutes).
 Do not shake.
-Inject full amount into the upper arms, thighs or any quadrant of the abdomen; administer each injection at a different anatomic location than a previous injection and avoid areas where the skin is tender, bruised, erythematous, indurated, or affected by psoriasis.
+Inject full amount into the upper arms, thighs, or any quadrant of the abdomen; administer each injection at a different anatomic location than a previous injection and avoid areas where the skin is tender, bruised, erythematous, indurated, or affected by psoriasis.
 Administration in the upper, outer arm may be performed by a caregiver or health care provider.
-Ixekizumab is intended for use under the guidance and supervision of a physician; may be self-injected by the patient following proper training in SubQ injection technique.
+Ixekizumab is intended for use under the guidance and supervision of a physician; may be self-injected by the patient or caregiver following proper training in SubQ injection technique.

 Store at 2°C to 8°C (36°F to 46°F).
 May be stored at room temperature (≤30°C [86°F]) for ≤5 days in original carton; do not return to refrigerator.
 Discard, if unused, within 5 days.
 Record date removed from refrigerator on carton.
 For multi-pack cartons, remove a single autoinjector at a time from the refrigerator.
 Do not freeze.
 Protect from light.

 Baricitinib: Immunosuppressants may enhance the immunosuppressive effect of Baricitinib.
 Management: Use of baricitinib in combination with potent immunosuppressants such as azathioprine or cyclosporine is not recommended.
 Concurrent use with antirheumatic doses of methotrexate or nonbiologic disease modifying antirheumatic drugs (DMARDs) is permitted.
 Consider therapy modification